 But even if your passion doesn’t lead you to a new career, it can lead you to a more fulfilling and interesting life.
 It can bring a balance and richness to life that transcends the monotony of the “daily grind.”

-So how can you integrate passion into your life?
+So how can you live with passion?
 Here are a few things to try:

-If you aren’t sure what your passion is, use some of your down time to do the self-exploration to find it.
+If you aren’t sure what your passion is, use some of your downtime to do the self-exploration to find it.
 Just doing this work is exciting on its own.
-As a result of my own search and over 20 years of helping others with their passions through my PR and coaching work , I created a self-study course called Discover Your Passion to help people go through this important process.
+As a result of my own search and over 20 years of helping others with their passions through my PR and coaching work, I created a self-study course called Path To Passion to help people go through this important process.
 You can’t live your passion until you know what it is.